We are blessed that we have a thriving community of seals in Cornwall.

 Grey seals are mostly located in the colder, northern waters of the UK.
-However, there are also significant breeding colonies situated off the coast of Lincolnshire, Wales, Northumberland, and the Orkney Isles.
-Here in Cornwall, grey seals are a fairly common sight off the coastline and our safaris often take visitors to Seals Cave which is close to Padstow, where you’re likely to spot some grey seals.
+However, there are also significant breeding colonies situated off the coast of Lincolnshire, Wales, Northumberland, and also here in Cornwall.
+Grey seals are a fairly common sight around our coastline and our safaris will take visitors to coves and offshore islands where you’re likely to spot some.

 Grey seals are actually a globally rare species.
 We’ve got about 40% of the world grey seal population just in UK waters.
 However, to put it into perspective, there are still fewer grey seals in the UK than red squirrels.
-So here at Padstow Sealife Safaris, we’re lucky to see as many as we do on our trips!
+So here at Padstow Sealife Safaris, we’re lucky to see as many as we do; spotting them on around 95% of our trips!

 Guide to seals in Cornwall and the UK

 There are two main species of seal living in the seas around the British Isles: the grey seal and the common seal.
 Surprisingly, the common seal is actually less common than the grey seal but both can found around the coastline and are protected species.
 Other seals occasionally visiting British waters include the harp seal, the ringed seal and the hooded seal, but it’s doubtful you’ll see these on your Padstow Sealife Safari.
 Although common seal sightings in Cornwall are rare, grey seals are a regular sighting on our safari trips.
 Just under half of the world’s grey seal population lives in the waters around Britain, and their numbers have doubled since the 1960s.
 Check out our grey seal FAQs to find out more.